ratnav/sampledoc/README.txt

 sampledoc.html, sampledocli1.html, sampledoc.css
 sampledocse1.html, etc. per section

-In fact, you need to run make or "make -B" a second time for the PDF to read the table of contents.
+In fact, you need to run make or twice for the PDF to read the table of contents.